-Bytecode-scanning is used by some application servers to speed-up deployment.
-Compared to loading a class using ClassLoader, bytecode-scanning usually allows to obtain only a subset of information contained in the Java class file (e.g. annotations, class hierarchy, etc.).
-However, this subset is usually loaded much faster.
+Bytecode-scanning is used by some application servers to speed up deployment.
+Compared to loading a class using ClassLoader, bytecode-scanning allows to obtain only a subset of the Java class file metadata (e.g. annotations, class hierarchy, etc.) which is usually loaded much faster.
 This allows the container to scan all classes initially by a bytecode scanner and then use this limited information to decide which classes need to be fully loaded using ClassLoader.
 Jandex is an example of a bytecode-scanning utility.